ymolists/website/src/routes/docs/environment-variables.md

 # Environment Variables

-You can pass environment variables into your workspace.
+You can pass environment variables into your workspace and use them in your code as usual.
+Please refer to the documentation of your programming language of choice for details on that.

 ## Default Environment Variables